uiua-lang/uiua/site/text/tutorial/Data Definitions.md

 Person {"Alice" "Bob" "Carol"} [21 54 49]
 ```

 We can use the idiom `/⍚⊂≡` to properly initialize lists of default fields as well as repeat items.
+This idiom has the alias `soa`.

 ```uiua
 ~Person {Name Age Score ← 0}